karo56/easyRL/README.md

 We can use the library/template **easyRL** ☺️

-These repository use the stable-baseline3 library and it's functions to make simple experimenting with ability to easy change models/architectures and RL environments, and the hydra library to manage all configs.
+These repository use the stable-baseline3 library and it's functions to make simple experimenting with ability to easy change models/architectures and RL environments and the hydra library to manage all configs.
 If you have your own RL environment and want to train any net on it, instead of writing everything from scratch, you can use this code.

 The main advantages of the library: